MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/detach-vdisk.md

 manager: dongill
 ms.date: 10/16/2017
 ---

-# Detach vdisk
+# detach vdisk

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-Stops the selected virtual hard disk \(VHD\) from appearing as a local hard disk drive on the host computer.
+Stops the selected virtual hard disk (VHD) from appearing as a local hard disk drive on the host computer.
 When a VHD is detached, you can copy it to other locations.

 > [!NOTE]
 > This command is only applicable to Windows 7 and Windows Server 2008 R2.